Canada imposes ban on passenger flights from India, Pakistan for 30 days

 “Throughout April, dozens of COVID-positive flights have been landing in Canada.
 With them, they brought the risk of new variants, including the double mutated variant that is currently overwhelming India's health-care system,” O’Toole said.
 “We have a small window of opportunity to act, and we must move now.”

-Canada’s chief public health officer Dr. Theresa Tam said that country-specific travel restrictions “can only go so far” when it comes to preventing the spread of highly contagious variants, such as those that originated in India and Brazil.
+On Wednesday, Canada’s chief public health officer Dr. Theresa Tam said country-specific travel restrictions “can only go so far” when it comes to preventing the spread of highly contagious variants.

 “The virus globally is undergoing evolution and there are many different mutations and changes in the virus, particularly in countries that have a lot of cases,” she said during a press conference Wednesday.
 “Given that situation, a strategy for Canada was to add more layers of protections for every country.”

-In total, India has had more than 15.9 million COVID-19 cases since the pandemic began – the second-highest amount after the United States.

-The mounting cases have resulted in acute shortages of beds and medicine and low oxygen supply in a large number of hospitals, India’s health ministry said.
-In response, the government has been rushing oxygen tankers to replenish hospital supplies.There are also reports of overwhelmed crematoriums and morgues with bodies piling up outside on sidewalks.

-On Thursday, Canada’s deputy chief public health officer Dr. Howard Njoo repeated the government’s sentiment that discussions are “active" with regards to additional travel measures, but said it’s next to impossible to stop the spread of the virus through border restrictions alone.
+Deputy chief public health officer Dr. Howard Njoo said it’s next to impossible to stop the spread of the virus through border restrictions alone.

 “Borders are artificial, you would need to think of natural barriers like oceans or mountains, but here in Canada we have flights coming in, we also have the land border so it’s not easy, but with the measures we’ve taken at the border like testing, we are able to monitor and detect the emergency of variants,” he said.